AI Coding Agents Are Fueling a Productivity Panic. Here's What's Actually Happening.

 The role shift is the real story

-Here's what I think Bloomberg should have written about.
+Here is what I think Bloomberg should have written about.

-The market isn't slowing down
+The market is not slowing down

 Anthropic is investing heavily in Claude Code's enterprise features.
+The Agent SDK lets you build custom agents on top of it.
+Remote Control lets you start a task in your terminal and monitor from your phone.
+Hooks let you automate shell commands before and after tool calls.
 GitHub Copilot is embedded in every major IDE.
 Cursor grew from a niche tool to $100 million ARR in under two years.
 Google is building Gemini Code Assist into every developer workflow.
-Amazon's CodeWhisperer is now Amazon Q Developer with expanded capabilities.

-What should you actually do?
+What you should actually do

 Change how you measure productivity.
 Lines of code shipped is a terrible metric and always has been.
 Measure outcomes: features delivered, bugs in production, time to resolution, customer satisfaction.
 These metrics account for quality, not just volume.